John Wesley Prowers: Relationship with native Americans

 Over time, as more white people moved into what is now Colorado, relations between the Plains Indians and the whites became increasingly hostile.
 Cheyenne and Arapaho leaders did not understand the cultural ways and perspectives of the whites.
 In 1864, Chief Black Kettle and Chief Ochinee (One-Eye) met with Governor John Evans and Colonel John Chivington.
 Although they did not have a formal treaty, they believed that they had an agreement for peace and complied with their requirements for peace, including arriving at Fort Lyon to enter into discussion with Major Wynkoop, who was replaced by the time they arrived by Major Anthony.
 Anthony supported their goal for peace and the Cheyenne leaders explained that the young men were planning on leaving on a buffalo hunt.
 The Cheyenne were told that they would be safe if they stayed at their Sand Creek encampment.
-Soldiers from the fort arrived at the Prowers home and held the family and ranch hands hostages for 2 and a half days before the Sand Creek massacre on November 29, 1864, in which Chief Ochinee and 160 people from the village, mostly women and children, died that day.
+Soldiers from the fort arrived at the Prowers home and held the family and ranch hands hostages for 2 and a half days before the Sand Creek massacre on November 29, 1864, in which Chief Ochinee and 160 people from the village, mostly women and children, died.